Hercules Graphics Card: History

 These adapters were quickly found to be inadequate by the market, creating a demand for a card that offers high-resolution graphics and text.
 The founder of Hercules Computer Technology, Van Suwannukul, created the Hercules Graphics Card so that he could work on his doctoral thesis on an IBM PC using the Thai alphabet, impossible with the low resolution of CGA or the fixed character set of MDA.
 It initially retailed in 1982 for $499.

 Hardware design

-The original HGC is an 8-bit ISA card with 64KB of RAM, visible on the board as eight 4164 RAM chips, and a DE-9 output compatible with the IBM monochrome monitor used with the MDA.
+The original HGC is an 8-bit ISA card with 64 KB of RAM, visible on the board as eight 4164 RAM chips, and a DE-9 output compatible with the IBM monochrome monitor used with the MDA.
 Like the MDA, it includes a parallel interface for attaching a printer.

-The video output is 5V TTL, as with the MDA card.
-Nominally, the Hercules card provides a horizontal scanning frequency of 18.425 ±0.500 kHz, and 50 Hz vertical.
-It runs at two slightly different frequencies depending on whether in text or graphics mode, due to the slight difference in horizontal resolution.
+The video output is 5 V TTL, as with the MDA card.
+Nominally, the Hercules card provides a horizontal scanning frequency of 18.425 ± 0.500 kHz and 50 Hz vertical.
+It runs at two slightly different sets of frequencies depending on whether in text or graphics mode, providing a different vertical refresh rate and a different aspect ratio via a different pixel clock and number of scanlines.

 Capabilities

-The Hercules card provides two modes: an MDA-compatible monochrome text mode, and a pixel-addressable graphics mode at 720x348.